i-kulgu/ik-survivalbox/README.md

 # Setup

+- Copy the images from images folder to [your-inventory]\html\images

-Add the following items to qb-core\shared\items.lua
+- Add the following items to qb-core\shared\items.lua

 ```lua
    -- ik-survivalbox